El Battan

 El Batan is located at 36°48'13"N, 9°50'38"E, west of Tunis.

 The city is in the center of a large plain where intensive irrigation is practiced.
 It is also known for the breeding of horses.
 There is a subsidiary of the National Foundation for the improvement of the horse race.
 During the French protectorate, El Battan was a strategic location for the settlement of farmers.
 French-style houses still exist there.

 A bridge of Roman origin allows travelers to cross the Medjerda.
 Traditionally, washing and crushing of wool was practiced there, especially for the manufacture of the chechias.

+The municipality of El Battan was established by Decree No. 819 of the year 1991, dated May 25, 1991.